-Promote optimal periconceptional health and prenatal care.
-Optimal periconceptional status promotes healthy pregnancy.
-Prenatal care ensures monitoring for any medical or fetal complication and screening for substance use disorder and co-morbidities so that referral can be made for treatment and counseling.
+Promote optimal well-woman health, periconceptional health, prenatal care, and postpartum care.
+Optimal health and periconceptional status promotes healthy pregnancy.
+Prenatal care and postpartum care ensure monitoring for any medical or fetal complication and screening for substance use disorder and co-morbidities so that referral can be made for treatment and counseling.

 Referral and enrollment in MOUD programs.
-In the NAS Registry over half of the women report having a prescription for replacement therapy.
+In the NAS Registry over half of the women report having a prescription for MOUD.
 MOUD programs, especially those that incorporate comprehensive services to address the complex needs of the mother and family, can be very successful in addressing OUD.
 To support recovery, MOUD should be more accessible for both pregnant and postpartum women.
-Furthermore, all MOUD providers need training in family-oriented protocols for counseling and behavioral therapy, which are crucial to the success of treatment programs.
-Regulatory authorities should require MOUD providers to participate in collaborative and holistic services directed to pregnant women, or mothers and their infants.
+Resources such as findhelpnowky.org can be used to locate a variety of treatment options.
+For more information on evidence-based treatment, see the Substance Abuse and Mental Health Administration's Clinical Guidance for Treating Pregnant and Parenting Women with Opioid Use Disorder and their Infants.
+Furthermore, MOUD providers would benefit from training and engagement in family-oriented protocols as well as collaborative and holistic services directed to pregnant women, or mothers and their infants.